SupeRuier/awesome-active-learning/contents/practical_considerations.md

 - Warm Start Active Learning with Proxy Labels & Selection via Semi-Supervised Fine-Tuning [2022, MICCAI]

-## Start point
+## AL Start point

-When to switch from passive learning on the linital labeled data to AL?
+When to switch from passive learning on the initial labeled data to AL?

 - How Much a Model Be Trained by Passive Learning Before Active Learning?
 [2022]